Skip to content

 Qualifications for Change of Status

-• You lawfully entered the U.S. in a nonimmigrant status.
+• Lawfully entered the U.S. in a nonimmigrant status.

-• You complied with the conditions of your status without violations.
+• Complied with the conditions of your status without violations.

-• You have a clean record, without having committed any crimes or engaged in activities that would disqualify you from a status change.
+• Have a clean record, without having committed any crimes or engaged in activities that would disqualify you from a status change.

 Note: conditions of violations include working without prior permission as an F1 student, working for a non-H1B sponsoring employer on an H1B visa, and staying in the US beyond the end of grace period.